slune-org/confinode/doc/en/devmanual.md

 When _confinode_ searches for a configuration file, if no matching file is found in the current folder, it is searched in the parent folder, and so on, until it reach either the folder indicated by `searchStop` or the root of the file system.

+## “modulePaths” option

+Loader modules are always searched based on current folder and on currently being read configuration files.
+In the event of your application importing some modules, you may want to add its folder.
+The `modulePaths` options accepts a list of additional folders which will be provided to `require.resolve()` to search for modules.

+Note that the current folder is always added and it is therefore useless to give it here.

 ## “logger” option

 The library is regularly emitting some messages with different levels: _error_, _warning_, _information_ and _trace_.
 By default, _error_ messages are displayed on error output and _warning_ messages on standard output.
 Others are ignored.